Getting your next WAV

 • Look out for your new PIN

-We will send this to you along with information about your new lease.
 Your PIN enables you to ‘sign’ the new paperwork electronically, so it’s important to keep it safe and have it to hand when your new vehicle is delivered to your home.
+You easily can view your PIN within your Motability Scheme online account, but we'll also send this to you in a letter along with information about your new lease.

 • Keep in touch with your Wheelchair Accessible Vehicle (WAV) supplier